cvarela0702/ipc-nextjs-frontend/README.md

 act
 ```

-- For the IPC only (it brings the application to the first commit)
+- For the IPC only
+    - Copy the `RefinedPrompts.md` to somewhere in your local machine
+    - Go to the first commit

 ```bash
 git checkout first